cancerit/hairpin2/README.md

 > **4** – no samples have non 0,0 genotype for the record

 The basic procedure of this implementation is as follows:
->   For each record in the VCF, test every alt for that record by:
+>   For each record in the VCF, test every alt for that record as follows:
->   1. retrieving reads from samples exhibiting the mutations
+>   1. for samples exhibiting the mutation, retrieve reads covering the region
->   2. testing each read for validity for use in hairpin testing (i.e. base quality, do they express the correct alt, and so on)
+>   2. test each read for validity for use in hairpin testing (i.e. base quality, do they express the correct alt, and so on)
 >   3. performing statistical analysis on aggregates of the position of the mutation relative to the start and end of the aligned portion of the reads
 >   4. on the results of the statistical analysis, pass or fail the record for the filters `ALF` and `HPF`, and log a code and relevant info to the `INFO` field indicating the reason for the decision

-The code has been written with the intention of clarity and extensibility – further understanding may be achieved by reading `hairpin2/main.py`.
+The code has been written with the intention of clarity and extensibility – again, further understanding may be achieved by reading `hairpin2/main.py`.

 ### TESTING